How to choose between Portugal GTP, D3, D7, D8, Golden Visa and EU Blue Card: expert tips

 Family eligibility

-Both the D3 and Golden Visa offer clear family pathways, but the structure and timing of how family members are included vary.
+Both the GTP and Golden Visa offer clear family pathways, but the structure and timing of how family members are included vary.

 With the Golden Visa, the application is submitted as a single family file.
 The main applicant, spouse, children under 26, and dependent parents can all be included from the outset.
 This makes the process streamlined for families applying together.

-The D3 visa takes a sequential approach.
+The Global Talent Programme takes a sequential approach.
 First, the main applicant applies and obtains residence status.
 Once that’s granted, family reunification can be initiated for a spouse or registered partner, as well as children under 26.
-Parents are not eligible under the D3 family reunification route.
+Parents and children over 26 are eligible for the family reunification route.

 Criteria